alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-cli.md

 Get started with Azure Virtual Network Manager by using the Azure CLI to manage connectivity for all your virtual networks.

-In this quickstart, you'll deploy three virtual networks and use Azure Virtual Network Manager to create a mesh network topology.
-Then you'll verify if the connectivity configuration got applied.
+In this quickstart, you'll create groups of three virtual networks (manually, and dynamically) and use Azure Virtual Network Manager to apply a mesh network topology on them.
+Then, you'll verify if the connectivity configuration got applied.

-> [!IMPORTANT]
-> Azure Virtual Network Manager is currently in public preview.
-> This preview version is provided without a service level agreement, and it's not recommended for production workloads.
-Certain features might not be supported or might have constrained capabilities.
-> For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 ## Prerequisites